Check out our FAQs to see if this Fellowship is for you!

 Q12 What are the selection criteria?

-• are between the ages of 16 and 28 at the time of applying
+• Be between the ages of 16 and 28 at the time of applying

-• reside inany of the EU countries, India, Kenya, Mexico, South Africa, South Korea, Switzerland Uganda, United Kingdom and USA
+• Reside in any of the following countries: EU countries, India, Kenya, Mexico, South Africa, South Korea, Switzerland, Uganda, United Kingdom, USA, Chile, Panama, Costa Rica, Tanzania, Rwanda, Zimbabwe, Indonesia, Malaysia, Thailand, Singapore, Japan, Hong Kong, and Korea

-• may not work for, or have a parent or guardian who works for, Mercedes-Benz
+• Not work for, or have a parent or guardian who works for Mercedes-Benz

 Q13 Who owns the rights to possible inventions or products designed by fellows?